Heavy quark diffusion coefficient with gradient flow: Measuring the diffusion coefficient on the lattice

-So far, we have presented the correlators $\GEB$ with normalization using the Eq.~\eqref{eq:gepert}, which assumes a constant coupling.
-In Fig.~\ref{fig:gelopnorm}, we include the running coupling to the analysis and divide the continuum limit of the correlators for $\sqrt{8 \tauF}/\tau=0.239$ with Eq.~\eqref{eq:gefromrho} using Eq.~\eqref{eq:lorho} with scales~\eqref{muom1} and~\eqref{muom3} for $\rhoE$ and $\rhoB$ respectively.
+So far, we have presented the correlators $\GEB$ normalized with Eq.~\eqref{eq:gepert}, which assumes a constant coupling.
+In Fig.~\ref{fig:gelopnorm} we include the running coupling in the analysis, and divide the continuum limit of the correlators for $\sqrt{8 \tauF}/\tau=0.239$ with Eq.~\eqref{eq:gefromrho}, using Eq.~\eqref{eq:lorho} with the scales~\eqref{muom1} and~\eqref{muom3} for $\rhoE$ and $\rhoB$, respectively.
 The corresponding correlators are labeled as $\GEB^\mathrm{LO+}$.
-We see from Fig.~\ref{fig:gelopnorm} that with this normalization the $\tau$ dependence of the corresponding ratios is much reduced.
-In particular, at the highest temperature $10^{4} T_c$ only very little $\tau$-dependence can be seen for $\tauT \ge 0.25$.
-The $\tau$-dependence observed for $\tauT<0.25$ is most likely due to the fact that our continuum extrapolation is not reliable at such small $\tau$~\cite{Brambilla:2020siz}.
-Thus large part of the $\tau$-dependence of $\GEB$ comes from the running of the coupling constant.
-On the other hand the rations $\GEB/\GEB^\mathrm{LO+}$ are significantly different from one even at relatively small $\tau$.
-Similar trend for $\GE/\GE^\mathrm{LO+}$ was observed in Ref.~\cite{Brambilla:2020siz}.
-It has been speculated in Ref.~\cite{Brambilla:2020siz} that the fact that $\GE/\GE^\mathrm{LO+}$ is roughly a constant that is different from one may be due to the 1-loop renormalization of the lattice correlator not being reliable.
-It is well known that lattice perturbation theory has poor convergence compared to the continuum perturbation theory.
-However, the gradient flow provides a non-perturbative renormalization and therefore this feature of our results has to have a different origin.
-We believe that the significant deviations of $\GEB/\GEB^\mathrm{LO+}$ from one at small $\tau$ is due to the fact that the NLO result for the correlator itself is not reliable because of the presence of the Wilson line and the Polyakov loop in the definition of the correlators, which do not contribute at order $g^4$ but will start contributing at higher orders.
-It is also known that the weak coupling result for the Polyakov loop only works at temperatures $T>5$ GeV~\cite{Bazavov:2016uvm}.
-Most likely at higher orders the presence of the Wilson line and the Polyakov loop changes the overall normalization of the correlator but not its $\tau$-dependence.
-To take care of this problem we follow the approach of Ref.~\cite{Brambilla:2020siz} and normalize our lattice results on $\GEB$ to the LO result with $\mu_{\omega}^{\rm opt}$ at small $\tau$.
-The resulting normalization constants, $C_n$ are shown in Appendix \ref{app:Cn}.
-For the chromo-electric correlator the normalization constant $C_n$ is very close to the one obtained in our study with multi-level algorithm~\cite{Brambilla:2020siz}.
-In the case of the chromo-magnetic correlator the constant $C_n$ also contains the unknown matching between the gradient flow scheme and the $\MSb$ scheme.
+We see from Fig.~\ref{fig:gelopnorm} that with this normalization the $\tau$ dependence of the corresponding ratios is greatly reduced.
+In particular, at the highest temperature $10^{4} T_c$, only very little $\tau$ dependence can be seen for $\tauT \ge 0.25$.
+The $\tau$ dependence observed for $\tauT<0.25$ is most likely due to the fact that our continuum extrapolation is not reliable at such small $\tau$~\cite{Brambilla:2020siz}.
+Thus, a large part of the $\tau$ dependence of $\GEB$ comes from the running of the coupling constant.
+On the other hand, the values of the ratios $\GEB/\GEB^\mathrm{LO+}$ differ significantly from one, even at relatively small $\tau$.
+A similar trend for $\GE/\GE^\mathrm{LO+}$ was observed in Ref.~\cite{Brambilla:2020siz}.
+It was speculated in Ref.~\cite{Brambilla:2020siz} that the fact that $\GE/\GE^\mathrm{LO+}$ is roughly a constant that is different from one may be due to the one-loop renormalization of the lattice correlator not being reliable.
+However, as discussed in Sec.~\ref{subsec:theorybackg}, the one-loop renormalization of the chromoelectric correlator is quite reliable.
+This leads us to the conclusion that the NLO results for the spectral function may not be reliable and an additional normalization constant, $C_n$, has to be introduced as an extra fit parameter.
+The normalization constants $C_n$ are shown in Appendix~\ref{app:Cn}.
+For the chromoelectric correlator, the normalization constant $C_n$ is very close to the one obtained in our study using the multilevel algorithm~\cite{Brambilla:2020siz}.
+In the case of the chromomagnetic correlator, the constant $C_n$ also contains the unknown matching between the gradient flow scheme and the $\MSb$ scheme, as mentioned before.
+We suspect that the fact that the NLO result can describe the lattice correlators at small $\tau$ only up to a constant $C_n$ is due to the presence of the Wilson line and the Polyakov loop in the definition of the correlators.
+These do not contribute at order $g^4$, but will start contributing at higher orders.
+It is also known that the weak-coupling result for the Polyakov loop only works at temperatures $T>5$ GeV~\cite{Bazavov:2016uvm}.
+At higher orders, the presence of the Wilson line and the Polyakov loop most likely changes the overall normalization of the correlator, but not its $\tau$ dependence.